-Such semiclassical correspondence is always very encouraging due to which the Out-of-time-ordered correlators (OTOC) have become a popular tool to detect chaos in a many-body system (many-body quantum chaos).
-The dynamics of OTOC starting from an initial coherent state can probe the local chaotic structure as well as the scarring phenomena.
-Although the growth rate of OTOC corresponds to the Lyapunov exponent in the semiclassical limit, its saturation value also serves as an important measure of the degree of ergodicity in a generic many-body quantum system.
-Similar to the Lyapunov exponent, which is a universally accepted measure of classical chaos, the pursuit of an analogous quantity to quantify the extent of ergodicity in interacting quantum systems persists.
+Such semiclassical correspondence is always very encouraging due to which, the Out-of-time-ordered correlators (OTOC) have become a popular tool to detect chaos in a many-body system, also known as many-body quantum chaos.
+The dynamics of OTOC starting from an initial coherent state can probe the local chaotic structure, as well as the scarring phenomena.
+Although the growth rate of OTOC corresponds to the Lyapunov exponent in the semiclassical limit, its saturation value also serves as an important measure of the degree of ergodicity in an interacting quantum system.
+Similar to the Lyapunov exponent, which is a universally accepted measure of classical chaos, the pursuit of an analogous quantity to quantify the extent of ergodicity in interacting quantum systems still persists.
 While various metrics, such as entanglement entropy, OTOC, and spectral statistics, are frequently employed to probe ergodic behavior, a unifying measure remains a subject of interest.